vcnzbrgd/Mean-Reverting-Strategy-and-Trades-Optimal-Sizing/README.md

    -  Annual volatility.

 The provided dataset is the file: dataset_tmc.csv.<br >
-The solution is summarized in the Project_Solution.pdf
+The solution is summarized in the file: Project_Solution.pdf